Ryan McNaught

 Ryan "The Brickman" McNaught (born 1973), is an Australian Lego designer and Lego Certified Professional.
-He is one of only twenty-four professionals globally, and the only from the Southern Hemisphere.
+He is one of only twenty-four LEGO Certified Professionals globally, and the only from the Southern Hemisphere.
 In 2019, he joined the TV series Lego Masters Australia, as the main competition judge alongside host Hamish Blake.

 Early life and education

 McNaught was born in 1973 and grew up in Shepparton, Victoria.
 His parents owned a travel agency in Melbourne.
 McNaught got his first Lego set from his grandmother when he was three years old.
 In 1978, at the age of five, McNaught won a Master Builders' Certificate in the Victoria finals of the Myer Lego National Building Competition.

 As a teenager, he turned his attention to sport.
 Playing football for Catholic College Bendigo, later for Kangaroo Flat; he also played cricket for Sandhurst.
 He left school and worked in information technology, moving to Melbourne, where he played cricket for South Yarra.
 In 2004, he started working at Regency Media, a manufacturer of CDs and DVDs, eventually becoming CIO.